jfs1336/EthicalHackingNotes_christ/README.md

 [day4]
-well day 4 was pretty boring since sir was absent and we where doing nothing most us where playing games or studying and i was doing my reasearch in qunataum mech . well thats how i done my entire 2 hours i know it pretty boring but i hope firsday will be fun
+well day 4 was pretty boring since sir was absent and we where doing nothing most us where playing games or studying and i was doing my reasearch in qunataum mech . well thats how i done my entire 2 hours i know it pretty boring but i hope firsday will be fun [day5]
+THE class started with us submitting our assigments.
+And we started talking about the assigments and then with a samll revison about "LOW PREVELIGE USER" and a "HIGH PREVEILGE USER"
+And why do we conduct security audits
+And a wiki page for ports called "WIKI TCP and UDP port nunmber.
+And we learned about "SSH"(Secure Shell).
+And now we are tring to hack a system. creating a python pipeline.
+And now we are running villain frame work . and now we have to create our own villain frma work  by the end of this month 22en of august